How To Find A Watch Model Number

+The first way to find watch model number is to consult the watch’s paperwork.
 The official papers that came with your watch upon its purchase will contain your watch’s model number.
 Not every brand will refer to the model number as such, for example, some brands use the term “reference number.”
 Ensure that you understand the terminology for your watch’s brand.

 2. Warranty Card

 If your watch’s warranty card was properly completed upon your watch’s purchase then the model number will be listed.